pinkkila/stories/guide/cicd-guide.md

 ![img_1.png](cicd-guide-img/img19.png)

-- Navigate to the **AWS Secrets Manager** service and select "Store a new secret"
+- Navigate to the **AWS Secrets Manager** dashboard and select "Store a new secret"

 ![img_2.png](cicd-guide-img/img20.png)